-- 15. In France, privilege covers actions which are necessary to the accomplishment of the parliamentary mandate.
-Although the majority of these actions take place within the Parliament, some might also take place outside.
-According to French jurisprudence, privilege does not cover, however, either words of members of parliament in a radio interview, nor the report drafted by members of parliament in the context of a mission undertaken for the government. - 16.
+- 15. In France, privilege applies only in the parliament, that is in the place where the parliamentary mandate is exercised.
+According to French jurisprudence, privilege does not cover either words of members of parliament in a radio interview, nor the report drafted by members of parliament in the context of a mission undertaken for the government. - 16.
 In Sweden, freedom of speech is limited to actions linked to normal parliamentary activities, such as the sittings of the assembly, committee meetings and the "conférence des présidents", but not to the college of questeurs (Board of Administration, Parliamentary Auditors). - 17.
 The repetition, in whatever circumstances, outside parliament, of words spoken within parliament (and thus covered by privilege) is the object of discussion in numerous countries.